Friends of NWRA

 APA Call for Session Proposals

 The Nevada chapter of the American Planning Association has opened a call for sessions for the 2025 State Conference to be held Oct.
 23-24, 2025, in Minden, Nevada at the Carson Valley Inn.
 This year’s conference theme is Home Grown Nevada: Planning Today for Nevada’s Tomorrow.
 The conference will focus on how communities throughout Nevada are handling responsible growth, challenges presented by dramatic economic changes, and the need for the development of all types of housing.
 Proposals should reflect how planners are addressing issues in Northern, Southern, or rural Nevada, including major planning topics, plans and projects, law, sustainability and resilience, and equity.
-The deadline for submissions is Monday, July 28, 2025 by 6:00 p.m.
+The deadline for submissions was Monday, July 28, 2025.
 Visit the NVAPA conference website for more information.

 Wetland Educational Resources | U.S. Fish & Wildlife Service